 Although charges that are expunged won’t appear on your background check, DISA Global Solutions has the experience and expertise to navigate individual state and city regulations.

-DISA provides a comprehensive line of background screening services that include: state driving records, social security number validity, criminal history for both county and state, employment verification, and more.
+DISA provides a comprehensive line of background check services that include: state driving records, social security number validity, criminal history for both county and state, employment verification, and more.
 These services provide the employer with the most accurate and up-to-date information available while helping to assess talent and speed up the hiring process.

 For more than 30 years, DISA has been a provider of workplace safety and compliance services.
 DISA helps companies make more informed staffing decisions by offering a broad array of industry-leading methodologies to make employee screening faster and more accurate.
 For more information about DISA call 1-800-752-6432 or email firstname.lastname@example.org.